noahlevenson/lissajous-uncurve/readme.md

 `1 1 0.004 0.001`

-Note: Nonzero damping constants tend to generate figures too complex to usefully render in the limited resolution of the ASCII terminal.
+Note: Nonzero damping constants tend to generate figures too complex to render meanginfully, given the limited resolution of the raster.